 For two decades we raised rhesus monkeys on two islands in the Florida Keys.
 We recently sold the assets of this rhesus primate breeding business to Merck & Co.
-Federal, state and local environmental and wildlife authorities, as well as private environmental advocacy groups, challenged the continuing legality of this operation.
-They cited damage to a subsequently protected plant species, mangroves, resulting from the free range conditions in which the primates were maintained.
-To settle our disputes, we agreed to move the primates off the islands and thereafter transfer the real property to the government.
-We also agreed to replant the islands at our cost, restoring them to their conditions prior to our arrival.
-While we believe the replanting process can be efficiently completed within a reasonable period, the replanting process may not be successful.
-Also, there may be further disputes with environmental authorities relating to this replanting obligation in which they may assess restitution costs, damages and penalties.
+Federal, state and local environmental and wildlife authorities, as well as private environmental advocacy groups, have challenged the continuing legality of this operation.
+They have cited damage to a subsequently protected plant species, mangroves, resulting from the free range conditions in which we have maintained the primates.
+To settle our disputes, we have agreed to move the primates off the islands and thereafter transfer the real property to the government.
+We have also agreed to refoliate the islands at our cost, restoring them to their conditions prior to our arrival.
+While we believe the refoliation process can be efficiently completed within a reasonable period, the refoliation process may not be successful.
+Also there may be further disputes with environmental authorities relating to this refoliation obligation in which restitution costs, damages and penalties may be assessed.